-"All, Isidore, I have dreamed that such was the fact an hundred times, but I dare not dwell upon it with any degree of hope, for circumstances are against me.
-Why should my mother have left me, but through poverty ?
+'Ah, Isidore, I have dreamed that such was the fact an hundred times, but I dare not dwell upon it, with any degree of hope, for circumstances are against me.
+Why should my mother have left me, but through poverty?
 No, no, I fear there is no such fate in store.
-I can only be what God has made me-an honest, truehearted man."
-"And is not that enough ?" cried the fair girl.
-"O, if there were more who could claim such a title to fame, how much brighter would be the great page of humanity !
-But my father must surely appreciate your worth, even though fate has placed no bauble of rank upon your breast."
-And thus they talked, and they let their hope outstrip their sounder sense and judgment.
+I can only be what God has made me-an honest, true hearted man.'
+'And is not that enough?' cried the fair girl.
+'O, if there were more who could claim such a title to fame, how much brighter would be the great page of humanity!
+But my father must surely appreciate your worth, even though fate has placed no bauble of rank upon your breas.'
+'And thus they talked, and they let their hope outstrip their sounder sense and judgment.
 There was no lesson, save of love, given or received on that day, and when they at length separated they had made their first pledge.
-Their yows were plighted, and their hearts were CHAPTER XII A MONSTROUS IDEA.
+Their vows were plighted, and their hearts were one, and they were happy-happy for the brief while!
+CHAPTER XII.

+A MONSTROUS IDEA.